lhotakj/kuyala/README.md

     To stop and remove the container `./docker/docker_stop.sh`

 ## Known issues / Limitations / Ideas
-Option 3 (As a "Current Limitations" Section)
-Current Limitations

 * No Built-in Authentication: Kuyala is intended for use in trusted, private network environments and lacks an internal authentication layer.
 For exposure to the internet, it should be placed behind an authenticating proxy.
 * Deployment Resources Only: The core functionality is strictly limited to managing `Deployment` resources.
 There is currently no support for toggling other workloads like `StatefulSets` or `Jobs`.